 Tips for creating — and protecting — your professional website Freelance writers always have to market themselves, and one way to put yourself before potential clients is to have a work website.
 But figuring out how to create a website can be overwhelming.
 Should you try to design it yourself or use a professional?
 And what design features will attract editors and convince them to hire you?

 With so many applications on the market, it’s difficult to know which give accurate and reliable results.
-So AHCJ asked members which apps they like.
+So AHCJ asked members which apps they like and also looked at the recommendations of other journalism organizations, such as the Society of Professional Journalists.
 Visit the website of each company to find out about pricing plans; there are often several options with differing levels of service.
 This is not an exhaustive list.
 If you know of other reliable tools in each category, please email the information to firstname.lastname@example.org so AHCJ can include them in its periodic update of this resource list.

 Google PinPoint This app is part of Google Journalist Studio, a collection of tools for journalists.
-You can upload audio files for transcription that uses voice recognition software.
+You can upload audio files for transcription via voice recognition software.

 No Notes An app for recording calls on iPhones and Android phones.
 You also can create an account to have the recorded interviews professionally transcribed.

-Otter.ai Record conversations using the Otter app on your phone or web browser.
+Otter.ai Record conversations using the Otter app.
 Otter can transcribe these recordings, live or later, using voice recognition software.
 You also can upload audio files from other sources for transcription.

 rev.com This company is strictly about transcribing.
 It uses humans, and it promises a turnaround time of 12 hours and guarantees 99% accuracy for clear audio.